top of page

 Parental Feedback

-Our psychologist will meet with you virtually to discuss and explain the findings of the assessment.
+Our psychologist will meet with you virtually to discuss and explain the findings of your child's autism assessment.

 Team Discussion